ClubCedille/Plateforme-Cedille/wiki/docs/en/index.md

 - **Platform History**: [Origin of the CEDILLE Platform](https://wiki.cedille.club/plateforme-cedille/log791/)

-## When Do Our Meetings Take Place
+## Meetings

-All our meetings are voluntary; we do not require a minimum level of involvement.
-However, the more you get involved, the more you will learn and the more fun you will have.
+### Scrum

-We usually have weekly meetings lasting 30 minutes where we discuss the progress of our projects.
-After that, we go to our club room, D-2020, to work together.
+We have scrum-style weekly meetings where we discuss current projects, hurdles, go over the backlog and distribute available tasks to members.
+It is usually followed by a coding session back at our shared classroom (D-2020).

-We also have another working session, which we call a ‘workshop,’ and it is longer.
+### Workshop
+A second meeting takes place every friday afternoon, where we collaborate on ongoing projects.
+Members are available to help on issues with assigned tasks and collaboration is encouraged.

 ### Schedule for the Fall 2025 Session